 Welcome to the bi-weekly Library Newsletter.
 Our Newsletter collects information about events, technology, new programming, and other important Library updates.
 If you have any questions or would like to request more information on any of the stories seen here, please email Liz Chase, Head of Collections, Assessment, and User Engagement, at firstname.lastname@example.org or call 508.565.1329.

-- Learn More About MLA The Modern Language Association has started to create videos to help users navigate their database.
-Click here to watch an introductory video about the MLA International Bibliography and how to conduct searches.
+- MLA Tutorial: Subject vs. Keyword searching The Modern Language Association has started to create videos to help users navigate their database.
+Click here to watch a video about the difference between keyword and subject searching in the MLA International Bibliography.

 - Faculty publications: If you are a faculty member with a recent publication, we encourage you to submit your publication information to Liz Chase so that we may include your news in our Library Newsletter.

-- Active Learning Technologies Reading Group: In conjunction with the launch of the Flynn DisCo, we are organizing an informal reading group to talk about active learning technologies.
-Open to faculty and librarians, the group will meet monthly to discuss a variety of technological tools and how they can be used to better engage students in the classroom.
-More details will be announced soon.
+- Active Learning Technologies Reading Group: In conjunction with the launch of the Flynn DisCo, we have organized an informal reading group to talk about active learning technologies.
+Open to faculty and librarians, first meeting will take place on October 31st at 2pm, and our discussion will focus on "Why Active Learning?"
+Read more here.
 Contact Trish McPherson with any questions or suggestions.

 - Blog Stories: Do you have other stories you'd like to see featured on our Library Blog?
 If you have ideas for stories, links to pertinent articles, or other resources you’d like to see featured on our website, please email Liz Chase.